Summary: Helmet and bike safety links.

-Safe Kids USA is a movement to prevent unintentional childhood injury.
+Safe Kids Worldwide is a movement to prevent unintentional childhood injury.
 They have more than 300 state and local coalitions running community-based campaigns on child occupant protection, bicycle safety, residential fire detection, and scald burn prevention.
 They ran the most extensive and most effective helmet promotion campaign anyone has ever mounted in the US in 1989,and continue to have an active interest in helmets.
 Safe Kids provides inexpensive helmets to their chapters and to other non-profits through Bell, one of their sponsors.
 We have contact information for that on our page on inexpensive helmets.
 In addition, some of their local coalitions have helmet information up.

 Ride Safe was a for-profit program supplying helmets at very low cost for helmet promotion campaigns.
 Though they are out of business now, they have given us permission to post the fine series of instructions they had developed for running a bike rodeo.